 as a shepherd separates the sheep from the goats

 Since Cain murdered Abel, there has been a selection of the godly from the ungodly and the separation of the righteous from evil.
 God said to Cain, “Now you are banned from the ground that opened its mouth to receive your brother’s blood from your hand” (Gen 4:11).
 “Cain then left the LORD’s presence and settled in the land of Nod, east of Eden” (Gen 4:16).
 Adam begot Seth “in his likeness, after his image” (Gen 5:3).
 He was God’s chosen godly line.
 Later, Noah’s family and the Israelites were the chosen people separated from the sinful line.
-With the coming of Jesus, he established the Messianic kingdom through his church, giving opportunity for the Jews and the Gentiles to inherit it.
+With the coming of Jesus was established the Messianic kingdom through his Church, giving opportunity for Jews and Gentiles alike to inherit it.
 Still, there will be a final separation of the saintly from the sinful based on the fruits of their Christian living.

 as a shepherd separates the sheep from the goats